hansemannn/iOS-NFC-Example/README.md

     5. `.nfcExternal`: The record contains a value that uses an external RTD name specifiction
     6. `.unknown`: The record type is unknown, the type length has to be set to `0`.
     7. `.unchanged`: The record payload is the intermediate or even final chunk of data.
 This can be used when there is a large number of data that is splitted into multiple chunks of data.
-2. `type`: The Record Type Definition (RTD) of the record. iOS 11 describes it as a `Data` type, Android has constants (like [`RTD_TEXT`](https://developer.android.com/reference/android/nfc/NdefRecord.html#RTD_TEXT)), so either later iOS 11 beta versions will expose similar ones as well, or the developer needs to create enumerations for it.
-I will try keep this updated during the Beta cycles!
+2. `type`: The Record Type Definition (RTD) of the record. iOS 11 describes it as a `Data` type, Android has constants (like [`RTD_TEXT`](https://developer.android.com/reference/android/nfc/NdefRecord.html#RTD_TEXT))~~, so either later iOS 11 beta versions will expose similar ones as well, or the developer needs to create enumerations for it.
+I will try keep this updated during the Beta cycles!~~ *Update: Not available in iOS 11*.
 3. `identifier`: A unique identifier of the record.
 4. `payload`: The actual payload of the record.
 Accessing it depends on the specified `typeNameFormat` as described above.